Fortunately, there are some simple steps you can take to keep your car healthy and cool in the warm weather.

 Leave the sunroof shut if the car is parked outside in sunlight, though.

-2. Switch on the air conditioning, correctly
+2. Switch on the air conditioning and use the system correctly

 Start the engine and switch the air conditioning to its coldest setting.